chrismhodgson/nextjs-pfrac/data/_pages/races/oxspring-hunshelf-amble.md

 Pre-entry fees: £12 for EA registered runners and £14 for non-EA registered.
 Entries on the day if the race limit of 350 is not reached for an additional £2.

-The race will be run under UK Athletics rules of competition &ndash; Trail Running Association permit tbc.
+The race will be run under UK Athletics rules of competition (Trail Running Association permit tbc).
 Minimum age to enter is 17 on the day of the race.

 #### Registration